 b) No. 48 in Article 3 of the ITU Convention, on other conferences and assemblies;

-c) that recognizing e) of Resolution 4 (Dubai, 2012) of WCIT, on periodic review of the International Telecommunication Regulations, 2012 states that "the International Telecommunication Regulations consist of high-level guiding principles that should not require frequent amendment, but in the fast moving sector of telecommunications/ICTs may need to be periodically reviewed",
+c) that recognizing e) of Resolution 4 (Dubai, 2012) of WCIT, on periodic review of the International Telecommunication Regulations, 2012 states that "the International Telecommunication Regulations consist of high-level guiding principles that should not require frequent amendment, but in the fast moving sector of telecommunications/ICTs may need to be periodically reviewed";

+d) pursuant to Resolution 146 (Rev. Busan, 2014) the 2016 ITU Council passed Resolution 1379 establishing the Terms of reference and working method of the Expert Group on ITRs open to Members States and Sector Members,

+considering

+a) the report of the Expert Group on ITRs that highlighted the divergent points of view on the applicability and the usefulness of the ITRs regarding the evolving telecommunication/ICT environment;

+b) that the international telecommunication/information and communication technology (ICT) environment has significantly evolved, especially with the emerging of trends, including Internet of Things, Artificial Intelligence, Machine to Machine, Machine learning and that it continues to evolve rapidly;

+c) that, as technology evolves, Member States are evaluating their policy and regulatory approaches to ensure an enabling environment that fosters supportive, transparent, pro-competition and predictable policies that provide appropriate incentives for investment in, and development of, the information society;

+d) that ITU must play an important role in resolving trends and emerging issues in telecommunications/ICT, including those arising from the changing international telecommunication/ICT environment;

+e) that it is important to ensure that the ITRs are reviewed and, if deemed appropriate, revised and updated in a timely manner in order to facilitate cooperation and coordination among Member States and to reflect accurately the relations between Member States, Sector Members and recognized operating agencies;

+f) that treaty-level provisions are required with respect to international telecommunication networks and services,

+bearing in mind

+a) the importance of ITRs for harmonized development of international telecommunication/ICT services and networks;

+b) that the current situation of the existence of two versions of the ITRs need to be resolved in order to maintain the status of ITU , as a UN agency striving for consensus between the membership;

+c) that there is a need to minimize the divergence of views and positions and provide one single consolidated treaty,

 resolves

 1 that a periodic review of the International Telecommunication Regulations shall normally be carried out every eight years;

-2 that the review process of the International Telecommunication Regulations shall commence in 2017, preferably at the beginning of the year,
+2 that the review process of the International Telecommunication Regulations which commenced in 2017 shall continue in line with terms of references as agreed in annex 1 and shall include, but not limited to, the topics in annex 2,

 instructs the Secretary-General

-1 to convene an Expert Group on the International Telecommunication Regulations (EG-ITR), open to the ITU Member States and Sector Members, with terms of reference and working methods established by the ITU Council, to review those regulations;
+1 to convene a Working Group on the International Telecommunication Regulations, open to the ITU Member States and Sector Members, with terms of reference and working methods as agreed in annex 1 to review the ITR including, but not limited the topics in annex 2;

-2 to submit the report of EG-ITR to the 2018 session of the Council for consideration, publication and subsequent submission to the 2018 plenipotentiary conference,
+2 to submit the report of the Working Group to the 2022 session of the Council for consideration, publication and subsequent submission to the 2022 plenipotentiary conference,

 instructs the Council

-1 to establish terms of reference and working methods for EG-ITR;

-2 to examine the report of EG-ITR at its 2018 session and submit it to the 2018 plenipotentiary conference with the Council's comments,
+to examine the report of the Working Group at its 2022 session and submit it to the 2022 plenipotentiary conference with the Council's comments,

 instructs the Directors of the Bureaux

-1 each within their field of competence, with advice from the relevant advisory group, to contribute to the future review of the International Telecommunication Regulations, recognizing that the ITU Telecommunication Standardization Sector has most of the work relevant to the International Telecommunication Regulations;
+1 recognizing that the ITU Telecommunication Standardization Sector has most of the work relevant to the International Telecommunication Regulations, to provide a report on trends and emerging issues in telecommunication/ICT that could affect ITR, and submit it to the Working Group at its 2019 session;